yelu/lccrf/README.md

 # 1. instantiate a CRFTagger and add three featurizers.
 tagger = CRFTagger()
-# add a ngram featurizer : current word together with current tag.
+# add unigram(on x) featurizer : current word together with current tag.
 tagger.AddFeaturizer("ngram1", NGramFeaturizer(1), shift = 0, unigram = True, bigram = False)
-# add a ngram featurizer : current bi-word together with current tag.
+# add bigram(on x) featurizer : current bi-word together with current tag.
 tagger.AddFeaturizer("ngram2", NGramFeaturizer(2), shift = 0, unigram = True, bigram = False)
 # add an any featurizer : trigger a feature at any position of x,
 # thus a transition featurizer purely on y.